miq28/glints-weekly-assessment/week12-tech-tryout-3/readme.md

 I used Postgres database hosted in Heroku.
 I also used Redis for caching (powered by Redis Lab).

+### Tasks / Todo List

+- [x] API to sign in with jwt
+- [x] API to sign in with passport
+- [ ] Add a feature to sort/order by created_at in API Get All User
+- [x] Implement either Facebook or Google Auth
+- [x] Set expiration time in jwt for 25 minutes
+- [x] Use both .verify and .decode method

+### Instructions to run locally
 To run this project locally, please follow below instructions:
 - Clone this project
 - Run ```npm i``` to install dependecies